Life Cycle & Transmission

 Who Gets Powassan Virus & Where?

-Powassan virus was named after the town of Powassan, Ontario, where it was identified in 1958 in a young boy who eventually died from it.
+Powassan virus was named after the town of Powassan, Ontario, where it was isolated in 1958 in a young boy who died from encephalitis.
 However, the first reported case of Powassan virus in Wisconsin did not occur until 2003 (Johnson et al 2010).
 In the U.S., Powassan virus has been reported primarily in the Northeast and the Great Lakes region.
 These cases occur most frequently in late spring/early summer, when nymphs are most active.
 People who engage in outdoor work and recreational activities in endemic regions are more likely to be infected.

 Many people who become infected with POWV do not develop symptoms.
 However, symptoms can appear between 1 week-1 month after a tick bite, and include: